Generic family displaying robustly a fast growth of the number of periodic points: Introduction and statement of the main results

-Another notion to quantify the abundance of a phenomena was sketched by Kolmogorov during his plenary talk at the ICM in 1954.
-Then his student Arnold formalized it as follows \cite{IL99, KH07}: \begin{defi}[Arnold's Typicality] A property $(\mathcal P)$ on the set of $C^r$-mappings $C^r(M,M)$ of $M$ is \emph{typical} if for every $k\ge 1$, for a topologically generic $C^r$-family of $(f_a)_{a\in \R^k}$ of $C^r$-maps $f_a$, for Lebesgue almost every $a\in \R^k$, the map $f_a$ satisfies the property $(\mathcal P)$. \end{defi} We recall that $(f_a)_{a\in \R^k}$ is of class $C^r$ if the map $(a,z)\mapsto f_a(z)$ is of class $C^r$.
-When $r<\infty$, the topology on this space is equal to the compact-open $C^{r}$-topology of $C^{r}(\R^k\times M,M)$.
-When $r=\infty$, the topology on the space of $C^\infty$-families is the one given by the union of those induced by the $C^{r'}$-topologies among $r'\ge 0$ finite. \begin{problem}[Arnold 1992-13 \cite{Ar00}] Prove that a typical, smooth, self-map $f$ of a compact manifold satisfies that $(Card\, Per_n f)_n$ grows at most exponentially fast. \end{problem} \begin{rema} Many other Arnold's problems are related to this question \cite[1994-47, 1994-48, 1992-14]{Ar00}. \end{rema}
+However, it is well known that topological genericity is not a so good notion of typicality from the metric viewpoint.
+Indeed, there are topologically generic subsets of $\R$ which have Lebesgue measure 0. } Another notion of { typicality} was sketched by Kolmogorov during his plenary talk at the ICM in 1954.
+His student Arnold then formalized it as follows \cite{IL99, KH07}: \begin{definition}[Arnold's Typicality] A property $(\mathcal P)$ on the set of $C^r$-self-mappings of $M$ is \emph{typical} if for $k\ge 1$, with $B_k$ the unit closed ball of $\R^k$, for a topologically generic $C^r$-family $(f_p)_{p\in B_k}$ of maps $f_p\in C^r(M,M)$, the map $f_p$ satisfies property~$(\mathcal P)$ for Lebesgue almost every~$p\in B_k$. \end{definition} We recall that $(f_p)_{p\in B_k}$ is of class $C^r$ if the map $(p,z)\mapsto f_p(z)$ is of class $C^r$.
+When $r<\infty$, the topology on this space is equal to the uniform $C^{r}$-topology of $C^{r}(B_k\times M,M)$.
+The topology on the space of $C^\infty$-families is the one given by the union of those induced by the $C^{r'}$-topologies for finite $r'\ge 0$.
+In this work we address the following: \begin{problem}[Arnold 1992-13 \cite{Ar00}] Prove that for a typical smooth self-map $f$ of a compact manifold, the cardinality of $\Per_n f$ grows at most exponentially fast. \end{problem} This problem inspired Arnold to formulate many related ones \cite[1994-47, 1994-48, 1992-14]{Ar00}.
+The second and main result of this article is a negative answer to Problem \ref{problem2} in the finite differentiable case and dimension $\ge 2$. { Before stating this, let us relate (some of) the long tradition of works on these problems.}